 Car insurance is sure to play a big part in any claim brought after a traffic accident.
 Colorado, like most states, requires vehicle owners to maintain certain minimum amounts of coverage in order to operate a vehicle legally on the state's roads and highways.
-Read on for the details of Colorado's auto insurance rules and how coverage is likely to affect a car accident case.
+Read on for the details of Colorado's auto insurance rules, including:

 Colorado follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
 This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).